Notes on the Geography of The Western United States: Glen Rose and Las Colinas

 Down on the ground, we're being taken to Europe.

-The place does belong to automobiles, despite the efforts to disguise it.
 The Hackberry ranch house?
 It was knocked down after the 56 acres on which it sat were sold in 1997 to GTE, now Verizon.
 Where would you rather spend an afternoon: Glen Rose or Las Colinas?
 One's at the leading edge of economic development; the other's at the trailing edge.
-Every conditioned bone in our economic bodies says "Las Colinas, of course," but is it so?
+Every air-conditioned bone in our economic bodies says "Las Colinas, of course," but is it so?